mrhan1993/FooocusAPI-Docs/Writerside/topics/ImageEnhance.md

 `#1, #2, #3` indicate multiple treatments.
 Logically, it first generates a `mask` and then redoes the drawing based on the description words.
 You can consider this as a combination of `Upscale or Variation`, `Inpaint`, and `Generate Mask`.

-It is important to note that these three are not pipeline tasks.
-For example, if you want to process an image as
+By default, the program returns images for each stage, For example, if you want to process an image as
 follows: Vary (Strong) -> Enhance face -> Enhance mouse -> Enhance eye, you will get three result images.
+Use `save_final_enhanced_image_only` to get the final result.

 > `enhance_checkbox` must set to True